jason2506/dict/README.md

 $ cmake --build .
 ```

-Please check [conan docs](http://docs.conan.io/en/latest/) for more details about how to use conan packages, generators and much more.
+Please check [Conan Docs](http://docs.conan.io/en/latest/) for more details about how to use conan packages, generators and much more.

 ### Installing without Conan